sushil2601/javaScript_practise/REACT.md

     .It allows developers to create isolated DOM trees that don't clash with the main document's styles or scripts.

+Q. Compoound component

+Ans :-

+    .A compound component is a design pattern in react where multiple components work together as a unit.

+    .The parent component manages state and logic, and child component consumes that state via context or props.

 <!-- Routing -->

 Q. What is routing and Router in React?